 - Power: 230 volts / 50 Hz

-- Outlets: EuroPlug (round with two prongs); BS 546 (round with three prongs)
+- Outlets: EuroPlug (round with two prongs); type "D" and also type "M" (round with three prongs) sockets are seen.

 Despite a history of British rule, outlets in India don't follow the same configuration used in the United Kingdom (square with three prongs).
-Outlets vary from place to place, with newer tourist establishments offering universal outlets that accept all the popular types of plugs.
+Outlets vary from place to place, with newer tourist establishments offering universal outlets that accept all the popular types of plugs — thankfully!

-Unless your electronic device was purchased in Europe, you'll probably need a plug adapter to connect to power.
-Most electronics with a charging transformer (e.g., laptops and mobile phone chargers) will already work at 230 volts, otherwise you'll need a power converter to step down the voltage.
+You'll probably need a plug adapter to connect to power while traveling in India.
+Most electronics with a charging transformer (e.g., laptops) or USB-charging (e.g., mobile phones) will already work at 230 volts.
+You will need a power converter to step down the voltage if you bring a hair dryer or some other device that doesn't adapt to the voltage.

-Power in India can be 'unclean,' meaning that sags and surges may travel the lines and damage sensitive devices.
-Be mindful of the frequent power outages and try not to charge your electronic devices unattended.
+Power in India can be "unclean," meaning that sags and surges may travel the lines and damage electronic devices.
+Be mindful of the frequent power outages, and try not to charge your electronic devices unattended.

 Getting Around India

 India isn't just big, it's huge!
-Changing regions means taking either a domestic flight, train (the most popular option), or a bone-rattling bus ride.
+Changing regions means taking either a domestic flight, train (the most popular option), or a bone-rattling, long-haul bus.

-Once in a new town or city, you'll have an unlimited number of options -- and offers -- from taxi drivers and auto-rickshaws, the Indian equivalent of a tuk-tuk.
+Once in a new town or city, you'll have an abundance of transportation options — and offers — from taxi drivers and auto-rickshaw drivers, the Indian equivalent of a tuk-tuk.
 Driving in India can be a real challenge; hiring a private car with driver is a better option than renting a car.

 Accommodation in India

-There's a surprising amount of paperwork involved with checking into hotels in India, as your visa information will be recorded and photocopied.
-You'll need your passport each time.
+There is a surprising amount of paperwork involved with checking into hotels in India.
+Visa and passport information needs to be recorded and photocopied.

-Tip: Always ask for a receipt when asked to pay your guesthouse or hotel bill halfway through your stay.
-A popular scam involves the front desk losing track of your earlier payments.
+Tip: Always ask for a receipt when extending or paying your hotel bill halfway through your stay.
+A popular scam involves the front desk "losing" track of your earlier payments.

 When to Go to India

-Each year India experiences two monsoons with heavy rainfall and plenty of scorching hot temperatures in between.
-Snow in high-elevation places such as Manali can block mountain passes during the winter months.
 Although India is large and natural features can affect weather, the months between June and October are considered the wettest time to visit as the southwest monsoon cools down the country.
+July and August are the rainiest months.

-October is generally regarded as the start of the busy season as rains let off and more tourists begin to arrive.
+October is generally regarded as the start of the busy season as rains let off and more tourists begin to arrive in November.

 Communicating in India

-Even with the prevalence of English, knowing a few words in Hindi will come in useful and can enhance your trip experience.
+Even with the prevalence of English, knowing a few words in Hindi (especially the correct way to pronounce namaste) will come in useful and can enhance your trip experience.

 Perhaps the most famous cause of miscommunication for foreigners traveling in India is the Indian head wobble.
-Depending on the context, the fun gesture can be used for everything from saying 'yes' to showing gratitude or as an acknowledgement.
+Depending on the context, the fun gesture can be used for everything from saying "yes" to showing gratitude, acknowledgement, or saying hello!